labgrid-project/labgrid/doc/configuration.rst

     (has precedence over `NetworkService`'s password)
   - stderr_merge (bool, default=False): set to True to make `run()` return stderr merged with stdout, and an empty list as second element.
+  - connection_timeout (float, default=30.0): timeout when trying to establish connection to target.

 UBootDriver
 ~~~~~~~~~~~